skhanal5/clip-farmer/README.md

 ## clip-farmer
 Automating the process of selecting, editing, and producing short-form content from existing media sources

+### Disclaimer
+This project is intended for educational purposes only.
+The author(s) of this project are not liable for any misuse or damage that may arise from the use of this project.
+Users of this project are responsible for ensuring that their use complies with all applicable laws, terms of service, and policies of third-party services.

+Please use this project responsibly and ethically.

 ### Local Development

 This makes downstream API to TikTok and Twitch's API's.
 This means